-The results of the 10 different regulation styles are clearly categorizable in three rows (Figure 5).
-When density-dependence causes all individuals to suffer diminished survival, extrinsic mortality has no effect on the threshold value, i.e. the 'null' result holds (Figures 5: 1A-C) — and it does so regardless of whether we chose a 'pulsed' type of regulation acting occasionally (cases 1A,B) or one of a more continuous nature (case 1C).
-When juveniles are shielded from the negative effects of density, however (ecologically, such a result might arise if their niche differs from that of the adults, and the adult niche is the limiting one), then an increase in extrinsic mortality makes it easier for the slow strategy to invade (the threshold reduces), and we find an anti-Williams pattern (Figure 5: 2A-C).
-Finally, when density-dependence acts on fecundity or on juvenile recruitment, an increase in extrinsic mortality makes it harder for the slow strategy to invade (Figure 5: 3A-D), in line with Williams’ hypothesis and predictions made by later models (Abrams 1993).
+The results of the ten different regulation styles are clearly categorizable in three rows (Figure 5).
+When density dependence causes all individuals to suffer diminished survival, extrinsic mortality has no effect on the threshold value (the threshold value of fecundity needed by the slow strategy, F0, to win is not affected by extrinsic mortality and therefore the line is flat in Figure 5:1A-C), i.e. the 'null' result holds — and it does so regardless of whether we chose a 'pulsed' type of regulation acting occasionally (cases 1A,B) or one of a more continuous nature (case 1C).
+When juveniles are shielded from the negative effects of density, however (ecologically, such a result might arise if their niche differs from that of the adults, and the adult niche is the limiting one), then an increase in extrinsic mortality makes it easier for the slow strategy to invade (the threshold value of F0 needed for slow to win reduces as extrinsic mortality increases leading to decreasing curves in Figure 5: 2A-2C), and we find an anti-Williams pattern.
+Finally, when density dependence acts on fecundity or on juvenile recruitment, an increase in extrinsic mortality makes it harder for the slow strategy to invade (the threshold value of F0 needed for slow to win increases as extrinsic mortality increases leading to increasing curves in Figure 5: 3A-D), in line with Williams’ hypothesis and predictions made by later models (Abrams 1993).

 Discussion